martinborgen/sodoku/README.md

 A solver is purposefully not included in the sodoku class, as typicall thats the problem for the user to solve :)

+## Usage

+The sodoku class is intended to be initialized with a size, normally (9, 3) - at the moment there is no default, but this would be the default.
+THe default is only a 2D matrix of zeroes.

+Then a 2D vector of int can be passed to it with the assignment operator to se the initial values.
+The class provides methods to get the numbers in ros, columns and boxes, as well as contiains-methods if a number is in a row, column, or box.

+The main.cpp shows a basic file reader (.txt with commas separating numbers), as well as a print_sodoku -function and a brute-force solver.